Using Spark NLP capabilities to train and use CRF models for NER at scale

 The figure below shows the visualization of the named entities recognized from a sample text.
 The entities are extracted, labelled (as PERSON, DATE, ORG etc) and displayed on the original text.
 Please check the post named “Visualizing Named Entities with Spark NLP”, which gives details about Ner Visualizer.

-Overall, NER CRF models are a powerful tool for automated named entity recognition.
+Overall, NER CRF NLP models are a powerful tool for automated named entity recognition.
 The NER CRF algorithm in Spark NLP is highly customizable and can be trained on a wide range of datasets and domains.

 Just remember that there are many alternatives in Spark NLP for named entity recognition.
 The most accurate, but also complex models are Deep learning-based models.
 Deep learning-based models have shown state-of-the-art performance on NER tasks.